Little Town Hero

 Little Town Hero (Note: リトルタウンヒーロー (Ritoru Taun Hīrō)) is a 2019 role-playing video game developed and published by Game Freak for the Nintendo Switch.
 It was originally released in October 2019 before being ported to PlayStation 4, Xbox One and Windows in 2020.
 It received mixed reviews from critics.

 Development

 Game Freak announced the game under the working title of Town in September 2018.
 The company shared no further information through August of the next year, when it registered a trademark.
 The game was released for the Nintendo Switch on October 16, 2019.
-The game's soundtrack was primarily written by Toby Fox, an indie developer better known for creating Undertale.
+The game's soundtrack was primarily written by Toby Fox, an indie developer best known for creating Undertale.
 In January 2020, it was announced that the game would have a retail collector's edition, published by NIS America, in June 2020.
 That same month, it was also announced that it would be released for the PlayStation 4 in Japan on April 23, 2020, published at retail by Rainy Frog.
 In addition, ports for Xbox One and Windows were respectively released on July 2 and July 9, 2020.